 5-HT1A and Sex.
-Our results also indicated a significant relationship between 5-HT1A and sex, albeit with a small effect size.
+Our results also indicated a significant relationship between 5-HT1A and sex, albeit with a small effect size (Table 2).
 The sexual dysfunction brought about by SSRIs is a well-studied phenomena (Montejo-Gonzalez et al., 1997; for recent literature review, see Bala, Nguyen, & Hellstrom, 2018).
 5-HT1A activation has been differentially linked to female and male sexual behavior in rats, inhibiting sexual behavior in females while enhancing sexual behavior in males and females treated with testosterone (Mendelson & Gorzalka, 1986).
 However, further studies reveal an even more complex relationship, with some 5-HTA agonists inhibiting and other agonists promoting sexual behavior in rats (Rehman et al., 1999).
 Recently, it has been hypothesized that drugs with partial 5-HT1A agonism may mitigate sexual dysfunction induced by SSRIs (Oosteing, Chan, Olivier, & Banerjee, 2016).

 5-HT1B